massgravel/massgrave.dev/docs/intro.md

 ```
 irm https://massgrave.dev/get | iex
 ```
 -   You will see the activation options.
-Follow the on-screen instructions.
+Choose [1] HWID for Windows activation.
+Choose [2] Ohook for Office activation.
--   That's all.
+-   That's all

 ---